Carlo Colaiacovo: Professional

 Colaiacovo was drafted in the first round, 17th overall, by the Toronto Maple Leafs in the 2001 NHL Entry Draft.
 He signed a three-year contract with the Maple Leafs on October 8, 2002, after winning a position on the team's defence out of training camp.
 He made his debut with the Maple Leafs on October 23, 2002, versus the Florida Panthers.
 He was paired with Bryan McCabe and picked up his first NHL point assisting on the only Maple Leafs goal in the game.
 He was returned to the OHL after playing in two games, registering just the one point.
 The following season Colaiacovo did not make the Maple Leafs, and was re-assigned to Toronto's American Hockey League (AHL) affiliate, the St. John's Maple Leafs.
-That season, he was saw extended playing time (up to 30 minutes a night) and saw opportunities on the power-play and penalty-kill units.
+That season, he saw extended playing time (up to 30 minutes a night) and saw opportunities on the power-play and penalty-kill units.
 Colaiacovo was named to the 2004 AHL All-Star Team, but could not play in the game.
 He finished the season with 6 goals and 31 points.
 At the onset of the 2005–06 season, Colaiacovo did not play well enough to warrant a place on the team and was sent to the new AHL affiliate, the Toronto Marlies.

 On November 8, 2005, Colaiacovo was recalled due to an injury to Aki Berg and he scored his first career NHL goal against the Washington Capitals.
-On January 23, 2006, Colaiacovo missed a hipcheck on Václav Varaďa in a game against the Ottawa Senators, smashing head-first into the boards.
+On January 23, 2006, Colaiacovo missed a hip check on Václav Varaďa in a game against the Ottawa Senators, smashing head-first into the boards.
 He was taken off the ice on a stretcher.
 The injury was a major concussion, and he missed the end of the 2005–06 season.
 At the start of the following season he was then sent to the Marlies on a conditioning assignment.
 Colaiacovo recovered fully from his concussion, but later injured his hand in his first game back into the Marlies lineup.
 On December 4, 2006, the Maple Leafs recalled Colaiacovo from the Marlies and on December 16, he scored his first goal of the season against the New York Rangers.
 Colaiacovo underwent arthroscopic knee surgery on April 29, 2007.
 On June 21, 2007, Colaiacovo re-signed with the Maple Leafs to a three-year contract.